Vigier Guitars

-Vigier Guitars is a French musical instruments company based in Grigny, Essonne and founded by Patrice Vigier in 1980.
-In addition to manufacturing, the company is also active in the import and wholesale distribution of musical instruments, amplifiers and accessories through its division High Tech Distribution.
+Vigier Guitars was a French musical instruments company based in Grigny, Essonne and founded by Patrice Vigier in 1980.
+In addition to manufacturing, the company was also active in the import and wholesale distribution of musical instruments, amplifiers and accessories through its division High Tech Distribution.

-The company manufactures electric guitars, basses, and strings.
+The company manufactured electric guitars, basses, and strings.

 History

 Patrice Vigier, a self-taught luthier from les Ulis, began modifying guitars and building finished necks at the end of the 1970s.
 He later built his first fretless guitar with a glass fingerboard.
 Through a friend, Philippe Lacour of Distribution Music, Vigier met his first customers in Montparnasse.
 In 1980, he founded the company, Vigier, and introduced his first model, the Arpege, at a music fair.
 That guitar featured: